 However, most people will refer to genealogy as the collection of all of this information about our ancestors that includes the details as well as the stories.

-For us it’s great when we discover anything about our family tree but it’s the stories that makes it so much enjoyable for our children.
+For us, it’s great when we discover anything about our family tree but it’s the stories that make it so much enjoyable for our children.

-That is what that inspired me to research my ancestry.
+That is what inspired me to research my ancestry.